Alexvarghese223/bitcraze-website/readme.md

 # The Bitcraze website [![Build Status](https://api.travis-ci.org/bitcraze/bitcraze-website.svg)](https://travis-ci.org/bitcraze/bitcraze-website)

 This is the source code for the Bitcraze website.
+The content is inscribed in markdown and html and the intention is to make it as facile as possible to modify the code.
+There is an integrated development and test environment predicated on Docker to minimize the amplitude of software required.
 ## Quick start

-The content is written in markdown and html and the intention is to make it as easy as possible to modify the code.
-There is an integrated development and test environment based on Docker to reduce the amount of software required.
+The content is inscribed in markdown and html and the intention is to make it as facile as possible to modify the code.
+There is an integrated development and test environment predicated on Docker to minimize the amplitude of software required.

 1. Clone this repository